 I graduated from Haverford College in 2012 with a BA in philosophy, high honors.
 I am a Watson Fellow from the class year 2012-2013.
 My project involved the socio-political space of orphans and children that exist outside culturally "typical" family structures in several countries, and I spent time living in Kazakhstan, India, Uganda, Ecuador, Peru, Estonia, and Germany.
 I did similar research in Romania and Belgium as an undergraduate through the Center for Peace and Global Citizenship.
 I received my MA magna cum laude in philosophy from KU Leuven in 2014.
 After deferring for two years, I am concurrently pursuing a JD at Yale Law as of 2016.

-Things I do that are not explicitly related to my work in philosophy and law include blowing air through an oboe, trying not to burn (vegan) things I put on stoves or in ovens, hiking, vagabonding, working with children who speak languages I do not, training my dog, and running half, full, and ultra marathons.
+Things I do in addition to philosophy and law include blowing air through an oboe, trying not to burn (vegan) things I put on stoves or in ovens, hiking and climbing mountains, working with children who speak languages I do not, training my dog, and running half, full, and ultra marathons.

 I am the president of First Generation Professionals at Yale Law School.

 I also serve as the Graduate Student Government Representative for the Philosophy Department at Princeton.